bvett/adaptive-timer/README.md

 ```

-To help ensure a realistic comparison, *do_something_every_second()* sleeps for 0.9s rather than the target interval of 1.0s.
+To make the comparison more fair, *do_something_every_second()* sleeps for 0.9s rather than the target interval of 1.0s.
 A developer would likely make this adjustment knowing that do_something() imparts a 0.1s time cost.

 From the project directory, execute [src/examples/example_1.py](https://github.com/bvett/adaptive-timer/blob/main/src/examples/example_1.py) for a few iterations then press **ctrl-c** to terminate: